• Skip to primary navigation

 Why do we do down?
 So we can go back up!

-Descending, the trail passes through a number of small villages before reaching the bridge over the river where there’s a final opportunity to stop for tea before the climb.
+Descending, the trail passes through several small villages before reaching the bridge over the river, where there’s a final opportunity to stop for tea before the climb.

-I’ve decided to deviate from the classic itenirary and will not be spending the night in this monastery-centric village.
-Tonight my destination is a bit further up the valley – Pangboche (387 ft / 118 m higher than Tengboche).
+I’ve decided to deviate from the classic itinerary and will not spend the night in this monastery-centric village.
+Tonight, my destination is a bit further up the valley: Pangboche (387 ft / 118 m higher than Tengboche).

 Nepal-Tengboche-Arrival-Gate